 Shopping Statistics: The Record-Breaking Numbers

 Car insurance shopping has reached an all-time high — and the momentum is still building.
 According to the J.D.
-Power 2025 U.S. Insurance Shopping Study, 57% of auto insurance customers actively shopped for a new policy, the highest rate ever recorded in the study's 19-year history.
-LexisNexis data reinforces this: 47.1% of all U.S. auto policies-in-force were shopped at least once in the 12 months ending Q4 2025 — up 1.9 points from Q4 2024 and 5.9 points from Q4 2023.
-That translates to a 6.9% year-over-year rise in quarterly shopping activity.
+Power 2025 U.S. Insurance Shopping Study, 57% of auto insurance customers actively shopped for a new policy — the highest rate ever recorded in the study's 19-year history, up from 49% in 2024.
+LexisNexis reinforces this, showing 47.1% of all U.S. auto policies-in-force were shopped at least once in the 12 months ending Q4 2025 — a 5.9-point jump from Q4 2023.
+TransUnion's Q1 2026 report confirmed auto shopping grew +10.6% year-over-year in Q4 2025, outpacing property insurance shopping at +5.3% and marking what analysts describe as a potential "permanent shift" in consumer behavior.

-The momentum has only accelerated into 2026.
-Switching intent has hit a new record: one in three (33%) auto insurance holders say they are likely to switch providers within the next 90 days — up 7 points from Q1 2025 and the highest level since Q1 2018.
+The momentum has carried into 2026.
+Switching intent has hit a new record: one in three (33%) auto insurance holders say they are likely to switch providers within the next 90 days — the highest level since Q1 2018.
+Notably, even 30% of satisfied policyholders say they're likely to switch, driven by financial pressure and digital advertising exposure.

 | Metric | Data Point |